lwizchz/BasicEventEngine/README.md

 ![In-Game Screenshot](https://github.com/piluke/BasicEventEngine/raw/master/screenshot.png)

-BasicEventEngine is an event-driven game engine which the user can interface with via the Sprite, Sound, Background, Font, Path, Object, and Room classes.
+BasicEventEngine is an event-driven game engine which the user can interface with via the Sprite, Sound, Background, Font, Path, Timeline, Mesh, Light, Object, and Room classes.
 The Room class is used to organize the resources for each section of the game and the Object class is used to act upon the events from the main loop.
-A small example is included with all non-engine code in the resources directory.
+A small example is included in the resources directory.

-The available events are the virtual functions of the Object class which are on lines 101 to 127 in the file ``bee/resources/object.hpp``
+The available events are the virtual functions of the Object class which are on lines 100 to 128 in the file ``bee/resources/object.hpp``

 The software is in early alpha so do not expect any sort of stability.
-If you have any questions or comments, feel free to email me.
-Also feel free to contribute to the engine code, either by email or via github.
+I'm slowly adding more content to the wiki so be sure to check that out first but if you still have any questions or comments, feel free to email me.
+Also feel free to contribute to the engine code or make feature requests, preferably via Github.
+And above all, report bugs! :)

 ## How to use on Linux